 Nope.
 This isn’t one of those articles where you’ll read cookie-cutter-tips like, “submit guest posts”, or “publish articles regularly”.
 The strategies that I will share with you are actionable, easy to implement, and are effective.

-If you’re looking to get more jobs online without having to send another application letter, then you’re definitely in the right place.
+If you’re looking for how to get more jobs online without having to send another application letter, then you’re definitely in the right place.

 Let’s hop right in.